clownix/cloonix/xdoc/doc/items.rst

 Configurable to create shaping or delay or loss in the packets going from A to B and same for packets going from B to A.

+phy
+---
+Used to bring a host physical ethernet interface into the cloonix namespace, the item when within the cloonix namespace can be connected to a lan and through it to another cloonix item.